(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 Hosts: Serviformica, Neoformica, or more specifically a Formica fusca group species.

 Diet: These ants are very fond of honey, sugar water, and other sweet carbohydrates.
 They will also openly accept most insects and arachnids.
-Furthermore, member species of the F. rufa group particularly enjoy Lepidoptera larvae, and many species will hunt in trees for them.
+Furthermore, member species of the F. rufa group particularly enjoy Lepidoptera larvae, and many species will hunt for them in trees.

 The Formica rufa group is best known for the massive mounds which included species create in the wild.
-For the most part, they are made out of sticks, leaf litter, grass blades, and other organic material.
+For the most part, these mounds are made out of sticks, leaf litter, grass blades, and other organic material.
 Most species live in the forest, but some live in grasslands as well.
-Workers are usually polymorphic, but they do only have one distinct worker caste.
+Workers are usually polymorphic.
 Most of the included species have red and black coloration.
 Queen and worker size varies greatly amongst the included species.
-Nuptial flights generally occur early into the anting season; as then the queens have lots of time to find host colonies.
+Nuptial flights generally occur in July - August, although some species, (such as Formica obscuripes) will fly as early as late April.
 Colony founding usually includes dealate queens seeking out host colonies, killing the host queen, and then using the remaining host worker force to raise her brood.
 The host worker force will slowly die out, leaving only the parasitic queen and her workers.
 Some species will accept dealate queens back into the nest.
 Colonies can be polygynous (having multiple queens) and polydomous (having multiple nests per colony).

-Tips/tricks on Raising Species in This Group: These ants really need nests with good ventilation.
+Tips/tricks on Raising Species in This Group: These ants need nests with good ventilation, in order to help degrade the effects of any Formic, (methanoic acid) that the colony may spray.
 They also have a very distinct relationship with their environment and their success, so I find it's a good idea to introduce some naturalistic elements to their nest (Eg. Dirt/twigs for them to decorate their test tube with).
 These ants also benefit greatly from having a constant supply of carbohydrates, such as honey or sugar water.

 (Formica s. str) Formica microgyna Group